Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 $\beta = i(\partial \Sigma^R/\partial\omega)_{0,k_0} =\alpha_{02}(\omega_c =0)$, see (\ref{Dexp}).
 The value $\beta$ can be evaluated with the help of Eq. (\ref{ImpiT}).
 Eq. (\ref{gap-}) shows that the spectrum has the diffusion branch, like for paramagnon excitations in $^{3}$He, cf. \cite{Dyg3}, (on complex plane) $\omega =-i \widetilde{\omega}^2(k)/\beta$.
 For positive values of $\widetilde{\omega}^2(k)$ this excitation branch corresponds to the Landau damping, since $\psi \sim \exp (-i\omega t)\rightarrow 0$ for $t\rightarrow \infty$ for such excitations.
 Due to this "complex plane branch", there arises the enhancement of the virtual pion sea resulting in enhancement of the pion distributions.
-Indeed, as one can see from Eqs. (\ref{Api}), (\ref{tildeom}), the pion spectral function has a pronounced maximum at pion energies $\omega =\widetilde{\omega}^2(k)/\beta$.
+Indeed, as one can see from Eqs. (\ref{Api}), (\ref{tildeom}), the pion spectral function has a pronounced maximum at pion energies $\omega \lsim\widetilde{\omega}^2(k)/\beta$.

-In $^4$He at the critical point $\omega_0^2=\Lambda_0=0$, cf. \cite{Ginzburg1976}.
+In $^4$He at the critical point one has $\omega_0^2=\Lambda_0=0$, cf. \cite{Ginzburg1976}.
 This condition is required for presence of the so called Lifshitz point.
 Fluctuations in the phenomenological model of the phase transition to the state $k_0\neq 0$ in the condensed matter systems described by the spectrum $\omega (p)=\Delta +(k-k_0)^2/m$ were first considered in \cite{Brazovskii1975}.
 The quantum fluctuations were studied in \cite{Dyugaev:1975dk}.
 For nonrelativistic media usually the limit $T\gg |\omega_0^2|/\beta$ is realized.
 In relativistic systems, e.g., for consideration of the pion excitations in heavy-ion collisions, both the temperature regimes $T\lsim |\omega_0^2|/\beta$ and $T>|\omega_0^2|/\beta $ are relevant \cite{Voskresensky:1981zd,Voskresensky:1982vd,Dyugaev:1982ZHETF,Dyg1,MSTV90}.
-The phase transition, being of the second order in the mean-field consideration, becomes of the first order with taking into account of pion fluctuations with $k\sim k_0\sim p_{{\rm F},N}$.
+With account of pion fluctuations with $k\sim k_0\sim p_{{\rm F},N}$ the phase transition, being of the second order within the mean-field consideration, becomes of the first order.

 As example, asuming

 from Eq. (\ref{phi-beta}) we obtain

 Thus, the pion fluctuation contribution to the pion self-energy, being proportional to (\ref{phi-f}), has a sharp maximum at $k\simeq k_0\sim p_{{\rm F},N}$.
 Integrating Eq. (\ref{phi-f}) over the phase space, in the approximation (\ref{omlessT}), one obtains